rheapius/deep-learning-challenge/README.md

 ## Data Preprocessing

-What variable(s) are the target(s) for your model?
 'IS_SUCCESSFUL' column in the dataset was the target variable for the model.

-What variable(s) are the features for your model?
-All the other columns within the dataset have been used as features

-What variable(s) should be removed from the input data because they are neither targets nor features?
-Variables such as 'EIN' & 'Name' columns should be removed from input data.
+All the other columns within the dataset have been used as features Variables such as 'EIN' & 'Name' columns should be removed from input data.

 ## Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+Neurons, layers, and activation functions selected for the neural network model:

-132 neurons- Three times of the number of features (44) for optimisation 3 layers- Given the complexity of the data, the number of layers was increased Rectified Linear unit & Sigmoid-  ReLU is best to model positive, non-liner data.
+* 132 neurons- Three times of the number of features (44) for optimisation
+* 3 layers- Given the complexity of the data, the number of layers was increased
+* Rectified Linear unit & Sigmoid-  ReLU is best to model positive, non-liner data.
 Whereas Sigmoid is ideal for binary classification of dataset and used in the outer layer.

-Were you able to achieve the target model performance?

 Target model performance with accuracy of 75% was not achieved.
 The model showed accuracy of approximately 72%

-What steps did you take in your attempts to increase model performance?
+Steps taken to increase model performance:
-Dropped columns (ASK_AMT)
+* Dropped columns (ASK_AMT)
-Added more neurons in hidden layers (from 44 to 132) Reduced number of epochs (from 200 to 100)
+* Added more neurons in hidden layers (from 44 to 132)
+* Reduced number of epochs (from 200 to 100)

 # Summary: